Sata andagi

 Sata andagi (サーターアンダーギー, sātā andāgī) are sweet deep fried buns of dough similar to doughnuts (or the Portuguese malassada, or the Dutch oliebollen), native to Southern China, there named sa-yung (沙翁 (saa¹ jung¹, shāwēng)), then spread to the Japanese prefecture of Okinawa.
-They are also popular in Hawaii, sometimes known there simply as andagi and Palau where they are known as tama.
+They are also popular in Hawaii because the Ryukyuan diaspora, sometimes known there simply as andagi and Palau where they are known as tama.
 Sata andagi is made by mixing flour, sugar and eggs.
 The ingredients are mixed into a ball and deep fried.

 In its Okinawan name, Saataa means "sugar", while andaagii means "deep fried" ("oil" (anda) + "fried" (agii)) in Okinawan (satō and abura-age in Japanese.)
 It is also known as saataa andagii and saataa anragii.
+Incidentally, on Miyako Island, this is called (さたぱんびん, Satapambin), pambin means "fried" in Miyakoan language.

 Sata andagi are a part of Okinawan cuisine.
 Like most confectionery from the Ryukyu Islands, the techniques for making them are descended from a combination of Chinese and Japanese techniques.
 They are typically prepared so that the outside is crispy and browned while the inside is light and cake-like.